GaborVarga/auto-ec2/README.md

 - an IAM user created in AWS
 - aws cli installed (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
 - running 'aws configure' with your access key id and access key and region (https://docs.aws.amazon.com/cli/latest/reference/configure/)
-- a key-pair file in .pem foramt which should be copied in the running directory
+- a key-pair file in .pem format which should be copied in the running directory
 - the id of the vpc and subnet where you want to put the instance

 How to run: